LeonDoungala22/Virtual-Medical-Assistant/README.md

 ![Project Icon](https://github.com/LeonDoungala22/Virtual-Medical-Doctor-Assistant/blob/main/Virtual-Health-Assistant-01-16-2025_05_59_PM.png)

 ## Overview
-The **Virtual Health Assistant** is an AI-powered system designed to assist healthcare professionals in diagnosing and providing medical advice efficiently.
+The **Virtual Health Assistant** is an AI-powered system designed to assist individuals by providing helpful, reassuring, and medically sound guidance based on their symptoms.
 Leveraging OpenAI's and LangChain technologies, it offers reliable responses based on medical data.
 The system aims to streamline medical consultations and enhance decision-making processes in clinical environments.

 ### Key Features
 - 🩺 AI-powered medical assistant for quick diagnosis and patient support.